 Skype & Yahoo: fiditour.touronline14

-Email: email@example.com almost 5 years ago
+Email: email@example.com about 5 years ago

 Hi, for your short time in Vietnam, it is a good advice for you to travel journey, driving motorcycle is quite dangerous.